AlvaroMenduina/E2E/README.md

 * **Adaptive Optics modes**: NOAO, SCAO, LTAO, HCAO (High Contrast)
 * **System Configurations**: Integral Field Spectrograph (IFS), full HARMONI, and complete with E-ELT

+The shear number of possible combinations of spaxel scales, spectral bands, type of analysis, etc, calls for an automated approach to performance analysis.
+This package provides such functionality

 Analysis implemented so far include:

 * **Raytracing** (general): to validate the field definitions along the optical path across all spaxel scales